aptivator/suffixer/README.md

 ## Introduction

-`suffixer` adopts Ukkonen's algorithm to build generalized (i.e., multi-string) suffix trees.
+Suffix tree is a hierarchical grouping of all possible strings' endings.  `suffixer` adopts Ukkonen's algorithm to build generalized (i.e., multi-string) suffix trees.
 The latter are cornerstone data structures for text analysis.
 The library implements a heuristic approach that organizes each tree construction operation topically in accordance with the operation's purpose.
 Suffix tree algorithms are not the easiest to understand and build.
 "Intuitive" arrangement is employed to make the implementation more understandable.  `suffixer` is not just an educational or a demonstration utility.
 The library was written primarily for production and uses a number of optimizations to efficiently build and query suffix trees.
-For example, multiple strings are handled without separators and are stored individually.
+Multiple strings are handled without separators and are stored individually.
 This makes augmenting and searching a tree only a matter of traversal devoid of extraneous delimiter-related steps.
-For performance reasons, `Map`s, instead of plain objects (`{}`), are used to store edges' (paths between nodes) and string endings' information.
-Edges that have a child node and are 1-character long are represented only as a character key in a respective map without other information such as edge's start, stop, and string identifier.  `suffixer` also works with "complex" characters (e.g., emojis) that take multiple bytes of storage.
+For performance reasons, JavaScript `Map`s, instead of plain objects (`{}`), are used to store edges' (paths between nodes) and string endings' information.
+Edges that have a child node and are 1-character long are represented only as a character key in a respective map without other information such as edge's start, stop, and string identifier.  `suffixer` also works with "complex" characters (e.g., emojis [🙂]) that take multiple bytes of storage.

 ## Installation